UWIT-IAM/oidc-client-python/README.md

 1. Create a service.yml and deployment.yml using `/examples/kubernetes`
 1. Apply the yml `kubectl apply -f ./examples/kubernetes/`
 1. Make a request to `/`, you should not get a 404 `curl $(minikube service oidc-python --url)`
+1. You can also load this in the browser by getting the url `minikube service oidc-python --url` and then add to your `/etc/hosts` file that url:port like `[url:port]  [your domain]`.

 ## Setup - Running in Kubernetes